pmndrs/component-material/README.md

 # Component Material

-ComponentMaterial is a React utility that helps you compose and modify materials in [react-three-fiber](https://github.com/pmndrs/react-three-fiber) and threejs.
+Material is a React utility that helps you compose and modify materials in [react-three-fiber](https://github.com/pmndrs/react-three-fiber) and threejs.

 ### Examples